Framed-App/website/legal/privacy.md

 - Framed uses a third-party service, Cloudflare, to secure the Site and speed up performance.
 Cloudflare's Analytics service is also used.
 For more information about Cloudflare’s privacy practices, see their [Privacy Policy](https://www.cloudflare.com/en-gb/privacypolicy/)
 - Some Framed websites/services are hosted on Vercel.
 You can read their privacy policy [here](https://vercel.com/legal/privacy-policy)
+- A Twitter Ads script is included on the Framed website.
+This allows us to track the success of our Twitter ads.
+You can read their privacy policy [here](https://twitter.com/en/privacy)

 ## Use of Cookies